police-boxHistory and versioning

 Version labels allow you to identify key milestones in a project and make it easier to find those versions to compare them with other versions, download them, or restore the project to that particular state.

-Follow these steps to label a project version:
+To label a project version:

 Switch to the All history view.